joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 I've also covered [engineering toil](/engineering-toil) that quiet, repetitive work that slows teams down and chips away at morale, yet rarely gets counted in any official budget or roadmap.

 This post introduces liability mapping: a framework for improving tech debt conversations and helping teams prioritise what to fix and when.
-Instead of endless debates about "debt" and "toil", liability mapping surfaces what actually matters.
+Instead of endless debates about "debt" and "toil", you can focus on what actually needs attention.

 ## What is liability mapping?